lutzer/portfolio/site/about.md

 <div id="jobs" class="list">

 ## Jobs
+* # 2022 - now
+  *Creative Coder* at NEEEU, Development of AR Experiences and Platform Applications

 * # 2020 - 2021
   *Researcher*: Development of a DIY Voice Interface Kit at Design Research Lab of the University of Arts Berlin. *Freelancer*: Full-stack development of several web applications.